yakunins/digital-clock-new-tab-extension/PRIVACY.md

 ## Chrome Storage API

-This extension internally makes use of [Google Chrome's Storage API](https://developers.chrome.com/extensions/storage) to locally store internal state data and user preferences, like current date, preferred time format or colors.
+This extension uses [Google Chrome's Storage API](https://developers.chrome.com/extensions/storage) to store internal data and user preferences locally, like preferred time format or colors.
 This is similar to a [cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies).

 Google Chrome's Storage syncs this data across your various Chrome instances.
-However, this extensions only access your data locally, and on your machine, thus **do not transmit or collect it**.
+However, this extension only accesses your data locally on your machine.
+It does not transmit or collect any of your data..

 ## Third-Party APIs